top of page

 The first what-would-come-to-be-called Telesonic 9000 show was held on a visit to the US in early 2015.
 At a house party in Detroit, without a working projector on hand, a basement crowd danced and watched the film from a computer screen perched on a stool while Dom played drums on a platform tucked in a dark corner.
 After returning to Berlin (and upgrading to a larger projection setup), the show evolved into an immersive live “film concert”: a 21st-century update to the silent cinema format built around the 3-way interplay between Gray’s reactive drumming, pulsing electronics, and large future-is-now projections.
 He continued refining Telesonic 9000, globetrotting with the show to Estonian art spaces, Italian cinemas, and Tokyo alleyways.
 This culminated in 2019’s album and film release Progress.
 Recorded with 2 microphones and minimal software, the album features genre-bending trips into new wave, electropop, and chillout.
 Its accompanying film is a 50-minute collage of decade-spanning archive movies, covering expansive topics ranging from the life cycle of human beings to the space race.
 A 3-week tour of Japan and a feature slot at Berlin’s Future Soundscapes Festival followed.

-“Making the first show, formulating it into Progress, and all of the touring that surrounded it was really a time defined by figuring things out myself, from moment to moment.
-Amassing footage and pulling off a full production with very little resources, navigating my way through foreign countries, and playing for new audiences - sometimes very confused new audiences - who had no idea what to expect allowed me to find ways to open people up to an unusual experience.” says Dom.
+From Dom: “Making the first show, formulating it into Progress, and all of the touring that surrounded it was really a time defined by figuring things out myself, from moment to moment.
+Amassing footage and pulling off a full production with very little resources, navigating my way through foreign countries, and playing for new audiences - sometimes very confused new audiences - who had no idea what to expect allowed me to find ways to open people up to an unusual experience.”

 “When paired in the right way, music and film can create a kaleidoscope of idea and emotion.”